nats-io/nats.java/README.md

 [![Javadoc](http://javadoc-badge.appspot.com/com.github.nats-io/jnats.svg?label=javadoc)](http://javadoc-badge.appspot.com/com.github.nats-io/jnats)
 [![Coverage Status](https://coveralls.io/repos/nats-io/jnats/badge.svg?branch=master)](https://coveralls.io/r/nats-io/jnats?branch=master)

 This is a WORK IN PROGRESS.
-It's not quite a stable release.
-Test coverage is inadequate (currently around zero).
+Test coverage is equivalent to the Go client.
 Documentation (javadoc) is in progress.

 Please refer to the TODO.md for constantly updating information on what things are not complete or not working.